|Assessment length / details

 On successful completion of this module students should be able to:

 4. Critically discuss the range of experimental approaches currently employed to estimate the future impact of climate change on species, populations and ecosystems.

 carbon and for future climate change mitigation.
 Plant-animal interactions will be explored by looking at direct (particularly temperature) and indirect effects of climate change factors on animal performance (via changes food palatability and digestibility).

-The module benefits from laboratory/glasshouse based training plus a one day field tour drawing on ongoing research in this area.
+The module benefits from field tour drawing on ongoing research in this area.

 We will also present examples of earlier emergence or activity of species and associated ecological studies showing asynchrony of herbivore emergence with host plants or progressive predator asynchrony with their prey populations.
 More complex impacts on interactions will be considered including the soil-root-plant interface using examples from Long Term Ecosystem Research experiments.

-The module provides practical laboratory and a field day with a lecture series that integrates the subject matter in logical order.
+The module provides field activity that integrates the subject matter in logical order.
 It spans plant-animal interactions and provides a detailed functional understanding about how plants, animals and communities will respond to a wide range of future climate change factors.
-This will include understanding of plant ecophysiology and growth, soil systems as sources and sinks of atmospheric carbon.
-It will also explore interactions with animals focussing primarily on invertebrate herbivores.